cyrdoctus/Cave_Drone/README.md

 **Cave Drones for Autonomous Exploration In GPS Denied Environments**

 *Research sponsored by the Micro Air Vehicle (MAV) Lab at the University of Arizona.*
+*This is a fork of the original code and it is aimed as research continuation for Master of Science Thesis within the MAV laboratory*

 ## Intro
 'Follower' is currently the main working folder.
 It contains code for the follower drones; the Python script enables the drones to navigate to waypoints that are already pre-programmed or sent in real time via UDP.